andriyshevchenko/Cactoos.Net/README.md

 # Cactoos.Net
-.Net port of Yegor Bugayenko's Java library Cactoos for OOP primitives : https://github.com/yegor256/cactoos It's a little bit changed to better suit to c#, but the overall oop concept is kept within.
+.Net port of Yegor Bugayenko's Java library Cactoos for OOP primitives : https://github.com/yegor256/cactoos <br/>
+It's a little bit changed to better suit to c#, but the overall oop concept is kept within.<br/>
 For example in you want to write a String to a text file.
-How it looks in java:
+How it looks in java:<br/>
 ```java
 new LengthOfInput(
   new TeeInput(